yurovsky/yurovsky.github.io/about.md

 <p class="message">
-My name is Andrey Yurovsky, I'm an embedded systems software engineer living in Seattle. /var/log/andrey is mostly about Linux systems software programming, Linux kernel topics, microcontroller firmware, and on occasio some car stuff.
+My name is Andrey Yurovsky, I'm an embedded systems software engineer living in Seattle. /var/log/andrey is mostly about Linux systems software programming, Linux kernel topics, microcontroller firmware, and on occasion some car stuff.
 </p>

 ## Links